sdr-enthusiasts/plane-alert-db/README.md

 # plane-alert-db
-A list of interesting aircraft picked up
+A list of interesting aircraft to pick up on ADSB